ppy/osu-wiki/wiki/Help_Centre/en.md

 #### Can I make more than one account?

-**Unfortunately, no, you can not.**
+**Unfortunately, no, you cannot.**

-If we were to allow everybody to make and play on multiple accounts, the ranked scoreboards would be nearly worthless!
+If we were to allow everybody to make and play on multiple accounts, the ranked scoreboards would be worthless!

 Other games encounter this issue a lot with what is commonly known as "smurfs" - accounts with low playtimes and totals that inflate the rankings and prevent other users from playing competitively.